 We illustrated before that a single-phase induction motor has no starting torque.
 But when it rotates at any other speed, except synchronous speed, there is a resulting torque.

 Here we introduced an auxiliary winding in the stator with an addition to the main winding, and we put the auxiliary at a space angle of 90°, and that’s what produced a starting torque.

 And to produce a maximum starting torque, the current at the main and auxiliary windings must be at the angle of 90°.

-We don’t only depend upon the auxiliary winding which can be arranged in ways to change the characteristics of the machine and give subdivided types of single-phase induction motors.
+We don’t only depend upon the auxiliary winding that can be arranged to change the machine’s characteristics and give subdivided types of single-phase induction motors.

 These types are classified according to the starting method they use.
 Thus, types of single-phase induction motors are also starting methods of single-phase induction motors.
 They are:

-We use it in markets and domestic applications like fans, blowers, washing machines, grinders, lathes because it is low in cost and has a low starting current and torque.
+We use it in markets and domestic applications like fans, blowers, washing machines, grinders, and lathes because areas low in cand have low starting current and torque.

-In addition to the main winding, a centrifugal switch is connected in series with the auxiliary to disconnect the auxiliary winding from the circuit when the motor attains a speed up to 75 to 80 % of the synchronous speed.
+In addition to the main winding, a centrifugal switch connects in series with the auxiliary to disconnect the auxiliary winding from the circuit when the motor attains a speed up to 75 to 80 % of the synchronous speed.

 The starting and main current get split from each other by some angle, hence its name- split-phase induction motor.